Rajeshaligeti/Editkaro-Streamcast/README.md

-# Editkaro.in Portfolio Page
+# Editkaro.in Portfolio

 This project is a dynamic and interactive portfolio webpage designed for **Editkaro.in**, a social media marketing and video editing agency.
 The webpage showcases the agency's expertise in various video editing styles and serves as a professional digital portfolio.
+It highlights the agency's ability to deliver high-quality, creative video content tailored to meet the unique needs of clients across diverse industries.

 ---